hitokiri-mata/katacoda-courses/kubernetes-pipelines/harbor/step2-registry.md

 There are many workflows around Kubernetes that need access to one more container registries.
-While public registries are commonly referenced there is privacy concerns and no need to shuttle private images over the internet.
+While public registries are commonly referenced there is privacy concerns and no need to shuttle private images over public networks.
 Instead, private registries keep all this pushing and pulling in a local registry.

 There are many options for standing up a container registry.
 We prefer a pure Kubernetes solution and install a registry through the [stable Helm chart](https://github.com/helm/charts/tree/master/stable/docker-registry#docker-registry-helm-chart).